Advanced Vocab Words - Set 8 Flashcards

 115

-# Which vocabulary word means the following? adj. present everywhere ## Footnote *Hint: starts with "u"*
+# Name the vocab term: adj. present everywhere ## Footnote *Hint: starts with "u"*

 ubiquitous ## Footnote synonyms: everywhere, omnipresent, pervasive, universal, all-over Smartphones have become _ubiquitous_ in modern society.